 THE FAMILY MAN

 Gurudev had six siblings.
-The eldest was Gurudev’s sister Bimla, while his brother Satish, and sisters, Sudesh, Ramesh, Premlata, and Indira were younger than him.
+The eldest was his sister Bimla, while his brother Satish, and sisters, Sudesh, Ramesh, Premlata, and Indira were younger than him.

-Chacha grew into a tall and handsome man with a mischievous glint in his eyes.
-Gurudev bestowed his spiritual powers on his younger brother.
-Gurudev instructed him to perform seva at Hariana, and manage the farm at Khandsa, Gurgaon.
+Chacha grew into a tall and handsome man with a naughty glint in his eyes.
+Gurudev bestowed spiritual powers on him and instructed him to undertake seva at Hariana and oversee his farm at Khandsa.

-Even though Chacha was a very powerful spiritualist, he is best described as a ‘casualist’.
+Even though Chacha was a very powerful spiritualist, he is best described as a casualist.
 His casual approach to spiritualism helped and healed countless people.
 He was the keeper of many secret curative recipes, including one that could have put hair colour companies out of business.
-Fortunately for these companies, the recipe to turn grey hair to black transcended to higher realms with him.
+Fortunately for these companies, the formula to turn grey hair into black transcended to higher realms with him.

-Chacha’s spiritual nonchalance led to people underestimating his abilities.
-His neighbour in Hariana was a tantrik (practitioner of Tantra, an occult science) who had attained a siddhi with which he could capture spirits.
-Since he used these spirits to earn his livelihood, he saw Chacha who helped and healed people at no cost, as a threat.
+Chacha’s nonchalance led to people underestimating his spiritual abilities.
+His neighbour in Hariana was a tantrik who had attained a siddhi by which he could capture spirits.
+Since he used these spirits to earn his livelihood, he saw Chacha, who helped and healed people at no cost, as a threat.
 Out of spite, the tantrik deputed a few spirits to hurt Chacha and his family.
-However, they couldn’t create as much as a dent in Chacha’s world.
+However, they couldn’t make a dent in Chacha’s world.

-As soon as this happened, the tantrik’s young children who were playing on the roof of their house fell off and died.
-Certain that the escaped spirits had caused the death of his offspring as retribution, he expected to meet the same fate.
-So, he ran to Chacha to seek forgiveness and protection from the monsters he had created.
+Two bottles in which the tantrik held spirits captive broke a few days later.
+As soon as this happened, the tantrik’s young children playing on the roof of their house fell off and died.
+He was sure the escaped spirits had killed his offspring as retribution and expected to meet the same fate.
+So he fled to Chacha to seek forgiveness and protection from the monsters he had created.
 Chacha not only forgave and protected him but also turned his life around.
-The tantrik stopped using his siddhi to earn money and focused on more sattvic (a guna) pursuits instead.
+The tantrik stopped using his siddhi to earn money and focused on sattvic pursuits.

-In fact, another tantrik mistook Chacha’s laid-back attitude as a sign of spiritual weakness, only to be taught a lesson he would never forget.
-This tantrik cast a spell on the water pump that irrigated the farm at Khandsa, causing it to malfunction.
+Another tantrik mistook Chacha’s laid-back attitude as a sign of spiritual weakness, only to be taught a lesson he would never forget.
+He cast a spell on the water pump that irrigated the Khandsa farm, causing it to malfunction.
 When he smirked and challenged Chacha to use his spiritual powers to repair the malfunctioning equipment, the latter casually sprinkled jal on it.
-As he did, the water-pump roared to life.
-The tantrik who was seated on the wall of a well watching the goings-on fell back into it.
-On crawling out after being spiritually decimated, he begged Chacha for mercy.
-The ‘casualist’ casually forgave him.
+As he did, the water pump roared to life.
+The tantrik sitting on the wall of a well, watching what was going on, fell into it!
+He begged Chacha for mercy as he crawled out after being spiritually decimated.
+The casualist casually forgave him.

 Even though Chacha was Gurudev’s brother, he never used their relationship to his advantage.
 His humility and nonchalance only enhanced his affability.
 Nothing fazed him other than his elder brother’s ire.

-Gurudev’s younger sisters remembered him as an indulgent elder brother who treated them with a mix of affection and amusement.
-His powers, which were still to find a mature spiritual expression, didn’t impress them at all.
-As far as they were concerned, his bewildering antics were a means to a ‘sweet’ end.
+His younger sisters remembered him as an indulgent brother who treated them with affection and levity.
+His powers, which had yet to find a mature spiritual expression, did not impress them.
+In their eyes, his bewildering antics were merely a means to an ostensibly sweet end.

-Pinni, a popular north Indian sweet, adds an inch to your waist sure as it subtracts a year from your life.
-Like most Punjabis, Gurudev’s little sisters loved to binge on these sweetmeats.
-Gurudev used their sensory weakness as leverage to get them to do his bidding.
-He would promise them some pinnis in return for them scratching his back.
-And the sisters would oblige.
+Pinni, a famous north Indian sweet, adds an inch to your waist while subtracting a year from your life.
+Gurudev’s little sisters, like most Punjabis, loved to binge on these delectable treats.
+He used their sensory weakness as a bargaining chip to get them to do his bidding.
+He would promise them pinnis in exchange for scratching his back.
+Ah!
+And the sisters would gladly comply.

-Aware of her brood’s unhealthy appetite for all things saccharine, Gurudev’s mother would lock the home-made pinnis in a cupboard and never let the key out of her sight.
-Strangely though, Gurudev would materialize these pinnis without putting key to lock!
-When the cupboard would be unlocked by their mother, Gurudev’s sisters would find the same number of pinnis they had consumed, missing from the batch which was stored there.
-Yet, Gurudev’s eye-popping method of pulling pinnis out from locked cupboards was dismissed by his little sisters as another item on a long list of things their elder brother was capable of.
+Aware of her brood’s unhealthy appetite for all things sweet, Gurudev’s mother would lock the homemade pinnis in a cupboard and never let the key out of her sight.
+Surprisingly, Gurudev would materialise these without putting key to lock!
+Whenever their mother unlocked the cupboard, her daughters would discover that the same number of pinnis they had consumed were missing from the batch stored there!
+Nonetheless, they dismissed their brother’s eye-popping method of extracting pinnis from locked cupboards as just another item on a long list of things he was capable of.

-As a young boy, Gurudev was still to recognize the divinity in his being, but there were flashes of some of the abilities that would one day be used, not to satiate his sisters’ appetite, but to lead countless people on the road to spiritual evolution.
+As a young boy, Gurudev had yet to recognise the divinity in his being.
+Still, there were glimpses of some of the abilities that would one day be used, not to satiate his sisters’ appetites but to lead countless people on the road to spiritual transformation.

 Gurudev was the pivot in his siblings’ lives.
-He was someone who nurtured, indulged, and protected them.
-His brother and sisters were witnesses to the incredible journey that saw the little ‘magician’ from Hariana become a Guru with unimaginable powers.
+He nurtured, indulged, and protected them.
+They witnessed the incredible journey of the little miracle-maker into a mahaguru with unimaginable powers.